 Fields completed his eight-game junior campaign with 158 completions on 225 attempts, 2,100 passing yards, 22 touchdowns, and six interceptions.
 There’s still some obscurity over where Justin Fields will rank among his NFL Draft counterparts.
 However, he adequately rebounded from a lull down the stretch, and he clearly has the talent to go high in the first round.

 Full body of work key in pinpointing Justin Fields’ 2021 NFL Draft projection

 There are a lot of snippets of anecdotal evidence that could reflect poorly on Fields when used in isolation.
 His struggles late have been concerning.
 There are times where Ohio State’s offense enables him to survive without making full reads.
 And many have made note of the uninspiring track record of Buckeyes quarterbacks in the NFL.

 However, as is always the case, scouting the helmet only gets you so far.
 It’s true that Ohio State has a long line of disappointing NFL prospects, dating back to players like Dwayne Haskins, Cardale Jones, Braxton Miller, J.T.
 Barrett, and Terrelle Pryor, among others.
 But looking at his traits, Justin Fields is easily a better draft prospect than all of them.

 Where players like Haskins and Jones lacked athleticism, Fields has it in spades.
 And where players like Miller and Pryor lacked passing skill sets, Fields has that, too.
-Fields is a stellar physical talent; he’s densely built at 6-foot-3, 228, and yet, he’s an explosive runner, as evidenced by his 4.51 40-yard dash time in high school.
+Fields is a stellar physical talent; he’s densely built at 6-foot-3, 228, and yet, he’s an explosive runner, as evidenced by his 4.44 40-yard dash time at his pro day.
 Fields can gear up and evade with impressive ease.
 He’s also much better than Trey Lance when it comes to preserving himself as a runner.

 Fields has talent as a passer but can improve in key areas